-"rph":{"EScallback":["esnet,x"]}
+"rph":{"EScallback":["esnet,0"]}

 }

 After the header and claims PASSporT objects have been constructed, their signature is generated normally per the guidance in [RFC8225] using the full form of PASSporT.

 Governance Model and Certificate Management

 The credentials (i.e., Certificate) used to create the signature must have authority over the namespace of the "rph" claim, and there is only one authority per claim.
 The authority MUST use its credentials associated with the specific service supported by the resource priority namespace in the claim.